Epoch2/fetch-food/README.md

 =============
 1. GET request to http://www.amica.se/nackagymnasium, getting the web page containing the menu.
 2. Parse the HTML and trim the data to only contain the sought data.
-3. Parse the food entries in the menu along with the menu's date-stamp and create structurized entries.
+3. Parse the food entries in the menu along with the menu's date stamp and create structurized entries.
 4. POST the structurized entries to http://portaln.se/skola